bheemisme/contract-intelligence-platform/README.md

 3. Upload contract documents through the web interface
 4. Interact with contracts using the AI-powered chat interface
 5. Set up reminders and manage contract lifecycle

-## Contributing

-Please read the contributing guidelines and code of conduct before contributing to this project.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.